wandb/weave/docs/docs/tutorial-rag.md

 import json
 import asyncio

+# Examples we've gathered that we want to use for evaluations
 articles = [
     "Novo Nordisk and Eli Lilly rival soars 32 percent after promising weight loss drug results Shares of Denmarks Zealand Pharma shot 32 percent higher in morning trade, after results showed success in its liver disease treatment survodutide, which is also on trial as a drug to treat obesity.
 The trial “tells us that the 6mg dose is safe, which is the top dose used in the ongoing [Phase 3] obesity trial too,” one analyst said in a note.
 The results come amid feverish investor interest in drugs that can be used for weight loss.", "Berkshire shares jump after big profit gain as Buffetts conglomerate nears $1 trillion valuation Berkshire Hathaway shares rose on Monday after Warren Buffetts conglomerate posted strong earnings for the fourth quarter over the weekend.
 Berkshires Class A and B shares jumped more than 1.5%, each.
 Class A shares are higher by more than 17% this year, while Class B have gained more than 18%.
 Berkshire was last valued at $930.1 billion, up from $905.5 billion where it closed on Friday, according to FactSet.
 Berkshire on Saturday posted fourth-quarter operating earnings of $8.481 billion, about 28 percent higher than the $6.625 billion from the year-ago period, driven by big gains in its insurance business.
 Operating earnings refers to profits from businesses across insurance, railroads and utilities.
 Meanwhile, Berkshires cash levels also swelled to record levels.
 The conglomerate held $167.6 billion in cash in the fourth quarter, surpassing the $157.2 billion record the conglomerate held in the prior quarter.",